 The environments in which we work and play exert an impact on our health and wellbeing.
-In this blog post I explore ways to create a study space that is both wellbeing-enhancing but also tuned for productivity.
-Reading time ~ 7 minutes, 56 seconds.
+In this blog, which I repost most years, I explore ways to create a study space that is both wellbeing-enhancing but also tuned for productivity.
+I also link to other similar articles on the topic.

 I am a strong proponent of decluttering.

-A few years back, I decluttered my unit.
+Many years back now, I decluttered my unit.
 I went through every room, and either threw out, donated or sold stuff that I no longer needed.

 I did it having read the now famous book by Marie Kondo ‘the life-changing magic of tidying up’.